saebekassebil/teoria/README.md

  - Works both as a setter and getter.
 If no parameter is supplied the current voicing is returned as an array of `TeoriaInterval`s

-*voicing* - An optional array of intervals in simple-format, that represents the current voicing of the chord.
+*voicing* - An optional array of intervals in simple-format that represents the current voicing of the chord.

 Here's an example: